Scrath1/BitBang-UART/README.md

    initialization and start the timer interrupt you configured in the previous step.

+## Hook functions
+This library has a number of hook functions you can overwrite which are triggered automatically based on events during sending or receiving data.
+While the original purpose of these functions is to aid in debugging the library, they can also be used to handle UART events.

+Examples:
+- `BB_UART_rxFrameCompleteHook()` is called whenever reception of an Rx frame has been completed.
+At the point where it is called, the received byte has been added to the internal ringbuffer so this function can be used as an `onReceive` callback.
+It is called irrespectively of any errors during the reception process so the presence of data is not guaranteed.
+- `BB_UART_rxFrameErrorHook()` is called when an error with the received Rx frame was detected, e.g. the start or stop bits don't line up or the parity doesn't match the configuration.
+During this function you can take a snapshot of the `__rx_internal.error` register which saves the specific errors that occurred using single bits as flags.
+These can be compared against the errors defined in `BB_UART_Rx_Frame_Error_t` to troubleshoot.

+For a full list of available hook functions, refer to the `bb_uart.h` file.

+## USART?
+This is not something I have actually tested but theoretically you should be able to use this library for USART as well by doing the following:
+1. Set oversampling to `BB_UART_OVERSAMPLE_1`.
+2. Instead of a timer, use a GPIO interrupt to trigger the `BB_UART_service()` function.
+3. Apply an external clock to the GPIO pin you configured for the interrupt.

 ## Found a Bug?
 Feel free to open an issue.